-Gina Gibson, MFA is Associate Professor of Digital Media at Black Hills State University in Spearfish where she teaches Graphic Design and Art.
+Gina Gibson (she/her), MFA is Professor of Digital Media at Black Hills State University in Spearfish where she teaches Graphic Design and Art.
 An internationally exhibiting artist and lecturer, her work has been seen at the Cynthia Broan Gallery in New York City, the National Taiwan Normal University in Taipei, Taiwan and The Siena Art Institute in Siena, Italy.
 She received her BA in studio art at the University of North Carolina at Pembroke and her MFA in studio art from the University of North Carolina at Greensboro.

-Petrika Peters is a Spearfish native with a background in wilderness therapy, community organizing, environmental justice, and non-profit development.
+Petrika Peters (she/her) is a Spearfish native with a background in wilderness therapy, community organizing, environmental justice, and non-profit development.
 Petrika holds a B.A. from The Evergreen State College and an M.A in environmental policy from Northern Arizona University.
 Petrika is an avid social justice advocate and outdoor enthusiast committed to ensuring our community is welcoming and empowering to those on the margins.

-Jeremy Smith is excited about bicycles in the community.
+Jeremy Smith (he/him) is excited about bicycles in the community.
 He was a co-founder of the Spearfish Bike Co-op and is currently a League of American Bicyclists Certified Instructor and a member of Bike Spearfish.
 He likes working towards improving bicycle infrastructure, strengthening the local food economy, and applying regionally appropriate responses to climate change.